haodu007/hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-TODO haodu
-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Hao Du is a lecturer at the School of Sciences, Beijing University of Posts and Telecommunications.
+Her research interests include symbolic computation and differential/difference algebra.

+She has Published 3 papers and 1 poster at The International Symposium on Symbolic and Algebraic Computation (ISSAC), which is the top conference in the field of symbolic computation, and 3 papers in journals such as Journal of Systems Science and Complexity and European Journal of Combinatorics.
+She served as a member of the Short Communications Committee of ISSAC 2021 and organized the Algorithmic Combinatorics Session of International Conference on Applications of Computer Algebra (ACA2021).
 {style="text-align: justify;"}